Abstract graphic representing QA and Testing.

 Using Jira for QA Testing: Tools, Strategies, and Best Practices

-It seems like a simple solution – DevOps uses Jira, and since Quality Assurance (QA) works closely with DevOps, QA should use Jira too.
+Using Jira for QA testing seems like it should be a simple solution – DevOps uses Jira, and since Quality Assurance (QA) works closely with DevOps, QA should use Jira too.

 If you’re not sure how to help your QA team make the leap to Jira, this guide will walk you through the best practices, tools, and strategies to ensure that your QA team can maximize the platform’s capabilities.
 In this post, we’ll cover: